turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-We need to add the wrapper-method to the `RatingRepository`:
+And add the wrapper-method to the `RatingRepository`:

 ```ruby
 def self.new_rating(attributes)